ligato/vpp-agent/docs/kvscheduler/kvscheduler.md

   just before the [Full or Downstream resync](#resync) or after a failed C(R)UD operation(s), but only for vertices affected by the failure.

-* **KVDescriptor** assigns implementations of CRUD operations and defines derived values and dependencies for a single value type.
-KVDescriptors are at the core of configurators - to learn more, please read how to [implement your own KVDescriptor](Implementing-your-own-KVDescriptor).
+* **KVDescriptor** provides implementations of CRUD operations for a single value type and registers them with the KVScheduler.
+It also defines derived values and dependencies for the value type.
+KVDescriptors are at the core of configurators (plugins)- to learn more, please read how to [implement your own KVDescriptor](Implementing-your-own-KVDescriptor).

 ### Dependencies

-The scheduler learns two kinds of relations between values that have to be respected by the scheduling algorithm:
+The scheduler must learn about two kinds of relationships between values that utilized by the scheduling algorithm:
 1. `A` **depends on** `B`:
    - `A` cannot exist without `B`
-   - request to Create `A` without `B` existing must be postponed by marking `A` as `PENDING` (value with unmet dependencies) in the in-memory graph
+   - A request to Create `A` without `B` existing must be postponed by marking `A` as `PENDING` (value with unmet dependencies) in the in-memory graph
-   - if `B` is to be removed and `A` exists, `A` must be removed first and set to the `PENDING` state in case `B` is restored in the future
+   - If `B` is to be removed and `A` exists, `A` must be removed first and set to the `PENDING` state in case `B` is restored in the future
    - Note: values obtained from SB via notifications are not checked for dependencies
 2. `B` **is derived from** `A`:
-   - value `B` is not created directly (by NB or SB) but gets derived from base value `A` (using the `DerivedValues()` method of the descriptor for `A`)
+   - Value `B` is not created directly (by NB or SB) but gets derived from a base value `A` (using the `DerivedValues()` method of the descriptor for `A`)
-   - derived value exists only as long as its base does and gets removed (immediately, not pending) once the base value goes away
+   - A derived value exists only as long as its base exists and is removed immediately (i.e. not pending) when the base value goes away
-   - derived value may be described by a different descriptor than the base and usually represents property of the base value (that other values may depend on) or an extra action to be taken when additional dependencies are met.
+   - A derived value may be described by a different descriptor than the base value.
+IT usually represents some property of the base value (that other values may dependon) or an extra action to be taken when additional dependencies are met.

 ### Diagram